mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 ## How to expand Spark API?

-After this not so short introduction, we are ready to disassembly [integration library](https://github.com/mkuthan/example-spark-kafka) for Spark Streaming and Apache Kafka.
+After thisn't so short introduction, we're ready to disassembly [integration library](https://github.com/mkuthan/example-spark-kafka) for Spark Streaming and Apache Kafka.
 First `DStream` needs to be somehow expanded to support new method `sendToKafka()`.